Gor Mahia v Zamalek: Kick off, TV channel, squad news & preview | Goal.com

 This is going to be a Group D opener for both sides and a good start is very important for either team.

-It is a match that will be played at the Kasarani Stadium, and the Kenyan champions come into the match hoping to effectively capitalize on the home advantage.
+It is a tricky fixture that will be played at the Kasarani Stadium, and the Kenyan champions will come into the game hoping to effectively capitalize on the home ground advantage.

 K'Ogalo are second seeds in a tough Group D that also comprises Petro Atletico of Angola and Hussein Dey of Algeria.